TheMariday/marimapper/README.md

 If you have Python 3.12 installed, install 3.11 and add `--python /path/to/python3.11` to the above `pipx install` command

-pipx not working?
-You can also download this repo and run `pip install .` from inside it
+[PIPx not working](https://github.com/TheMariday/marimapper/issues/42)?
+You can also download this repo and run `pip install .` from inside it!

 You can run the scripts anywhere by just typing them into a console, on windows append `.exe` to the script name.

 You can append `--help` to any command to show you all argument options.

 ## Step 1: Test your camera

+> [!TIP]
+> use `--help` for any MariMapper command to show a full list of additional arguments!
+>
+> Some not even in this doc...

 Run `marimapper_check_camera` to ensure your camera is compatible with MariMapper, or check the list below: